Quick Skip to a specific IRC Client

 - A Twitch account.

-- Oauth token from API or from a site using it: www.twitchapps.com/tmi
+- An OAuth token from API or from a site utilizing the API such as TwitchApps

 Once you have that information, you can then take it to connect to Twitch IRC with the following bits of information:

 - The server name to connect to is: irc.twitch.tv.

 - The port to connect to is 6667 (note: ports 443 and 80 generally will work, but are not supported for external connections)

 - SSL is not supported for Twitch IRC.